 Akeem Dent, 5-star cornerback, Palm Beach Central (West Palm Beach, Fla.) — committed to Florida State

-Nick Saban made it a point to visit Palm Beach Central last month to meet with Akeem Dent’s coach in the midst of trying to finish up the 2018 class.
+Nick Saban made it a point to visit Palm Beach Central in January to meet with Akeem Dent’s coach in the midst of trying to finish the 2018 class.
 Dent, the nation’s No. 1 cornerback, is a giant priority for Alabama in the 2019 class.

 Tyrion Davis, 4-star running back, Southern Lab (Baton Rouge, La.) — committed to LSU

 Tyrion Davis told SEC Country that Alabama is his No. 2 school.
 Could an underwhelming season at LSU be enough to change his mind?
-He’s a former teammate of sophomore linebacker Chris Allen, but his current teammate, 5-star guard Kardell Thomas, is committed to LSU and locked in with the Tigers.
-Thomas and Davis are very close with each other and have expressed their desire to play together on the next level.
+He is a former teammate of sophomore linebacker Chris Allen, but his current teammate, 5-star guard Kardell Thomas, is committed to LSU and locked in with the Tigers.
+Thomas and Davis are close with each other and have expressed their desire to play together in college.
 Alabama lost its running back commitment when Trey Sanders de-committed in January.
-Davis has said that competition doesn’t scare him one bit.
+Davis has said competition doesn’t scare him.

 George Pickens, 4-star wide receiver, Hoover (Ala.) — committed to Auburn

-George Pickens doesn’t have an Alabama offer yet, but he’ll likely receive one from the Crimson Tide at some point down the road.
-Pickens, a 6-foot-5 prospect, likely will be the Tide’s top big-bodied receiver target down the road.
+George Pickens doesn’t have an Alabama offer, but he’ll likely receive one from the Crimson Tide.
+Pickens, a 6-foot-5 prospect, likely will be the Tide’s top big-bodied receiver target.
 Alabama failed to sign a tall receiver in the 2018 class after in-state receiver Justyn Ross spurned the Tide on National Signing Day by choosing Clemson.
 It should be noted that Pickens’ former teammate, Shedrick Jackson, signed with the Tigers in the 2018 class.

 Miss a previous edition?
 Find every post of SEC Country’s daily Roll Tide-ings recruiting notebook right here.